echamudi/japanese-toolkit/README.md

 * **Ezzat Chamudi** - [ezhmd](https://github.com/ezhmd)

+See also the list of [contributors](https://github.com/ezhmd/japanese-db-maker/graphs/contributors) who participated in this project.

-## Licenses
+## License

+Code and documentation copyright 2019 the [Japanese Db Maker Project Authors](https://github.com/ezhmd/japanese-db-maker/graphs/contributors).

-Japanese DB Maker code is released under [AGPL-3.0-only](https://spdx.org/licenses/AGPL-3.0-only.html).
+Japanese Db Maker code is licensed under [MPL-2.0](https://www.mozilla.org/en-US/MPL/2.0/).
+Images, logos, docs, and articles in this Japanese Db Maker project are released under [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode).

-JMdict and JMnedict License http://www.edrdg.org/edrdg/licence.html.

 Libraries, dependencies, and tools used in this project are tied with their own licenses respectively.